nishan-paul-2022/PMICS/notes/2a-problems.md

 **SMS (Short Message Service):**

-SMS is a protocol used for sending short text messages between mobile devices.
-It operates over the cellular network using the Signaling System No. 7 (SS7) protocol for routing messages between mobile carriers.
-Messages are limited to 160 characters (or 70 for non-Latin alphabets) and are stored and forwarded through Short Message Service Centers (SMSCs).
-SMS doesn't require internet connectivity, working directly through cellular signals, but it's not real-time in the instant messaging sense as delivery can take seconds to minutes depending on network conditions.
+SMS uses the **SS7 (Signaling System 7)** protocol suite and operates at the signaling layer of cellular networks.
+Messages are transmitted through the **SMSC (Short Message Service Center)** using protocols like **MAP (Mobile Application Part)** for GSM networks or **IS-41** for CDMA networks.
+SMS is limited to 160 characters for text messages and operates independently of internet connectivity, relying solely on cellular network infrastructure.
+The protocol is connection-oriented and guarantees message delivery through store-and-forward mechanisms at the carrier level.

 **iMessage:**

-iMessage is Apple's proprietary messaging service for iOS and macOS devices.
-It uses a combination of protocols including Apple's Push Notification service (APNs) for real-time delivery and encryption.
-Messages are sent over the internet using Wi-Fi or cellular data, with end-to-end encryption provided by the iMessage protocol.
-Unlike SMS, iMessage supports multimedia content, read receipts, and integrates seamlessly across Apple devices.
-It falls back to SMS for non-iMessage users, but the core protocol is Apple's custom implementation built on top of standard internet protocols.
+iMessage is Apple's proprietary messaging service that uses **Apple Push Notification service (APNs)** over internet protocols.
+It employs **end-to-end encryption** using public key cryptography and operates over **TCP/IP**.
+Messages are sent through Apple's servers using a combination of **HTTP/2** and **TLS 1.3** for secure transport. iMessage automatically falls back to SMS when internet connectivity is unavailable or when messaging non-Apple devices.
+The protocol supports rich media, read receipts, and typing indicators through Apple's proprietary binary protocol.

 **WeChat:**

-WeChat, developed by Tencent, is a comprehensive messaging and social media platform primarily used in China.
-It employs a proprietary protocol that combines elements of XMPP (Extensible Messaging and Presence Protocol) with custom extensions for multimedia and social features.
-Messages are transmitted over TCP/IP connections with encryption, and the service includes voice calls, video calls, and payments.
-WeChat's protocol is closed-source and heavily integrated with Chinese internet infrastructure, requiring users to register with phone numbers and often mandating real-name verification.
+WeChat uses a **proprietary protocol** built on top of standard internet protocols including **TCP** and **HTTP/HTTPS**.
+The application employs **XMPP-inspired** architecture for real-time messaging with modifications for optimization.
+Communication occurs through Tencent's servers using **TLS encryption** for transport security.
+WeChat's protocol includes special optimizations for the Chinese network environment, including techniques to handle network instability and support for multiple media types.
+The system uses a hybrid push-pull mechanism for message delivery and synchronization across devices.

 **WhatsApp:**

-WhatsApp uses a proprietary protocol based on XMPP (Extensible Messaging and Presence Protocol) with significant modifications for security and efficiency.
-It employs end-to-end encryption using the Signal protocol, which is based on the Double Ratchet algorithm.
-Messages are sent over internet connections (Wi-Fi or cellular data) and support multimedia content, group chats, and voice/video calls.
-WhatsApp's protocol includes optimizations for low-bandwidth environments and uses a centralized server architecture for message routing and storage.
+WhatsApp uses the **XMPP (Extensible Messaging and Presence Protocol)** as its foundation with significant customizations.
+It implements the **Signal Protocol** (formerly TextSecure) for **end-to-end encryption**, ensuring that only sender and recipient can read messages.
+Communication occurs over **TCP** with **TLS** encryption for transport security, and messages are routed through WhatsApp's servers (owned by Meta).
+The protocol uses **Protocol Buffers** for efficient binary serialization and supports features like group messaging, media sharing, and status updates through extended XMPP functionality.

 **Differences:**

-These messaging systems differ primarily in their underlying protocols, infrastructure requirements, and feature sets.
-SMS relies on traditional cellular networks and SS7 signaling, making it universal but limited in functionality and requiring no internet connection.
-In contrast, iMessage, WeChat, and WhatsApp all require internet connectivity and use modern protocols like XMPP or proprietary variants over TCP/IP. iMessage is exclusive to Apple ecosystems with seamless device integration, while WeChat is deeply embedded in Chinese digital infrastructure with extensive social features.
-WhatsApp stands out for its strong emphasis on privacy through Signal-based encryption and global accessibility.
-While SMS is carrier-dependent and often incurs fees, the internet-based services are generally free but depend on data plans and can be subject to government surveillance or blocking in certain regions.
+The primary differences lie in their **infrastructure dependencies and encryption models**.
+SMS operates entirely on cellular networks without internet, while iMessage, WeChat, and WhatsApp require internet connectivity. **End-to-end encryption** is native to iMessage and WhatsApp but not to SMS or WeChat (which only encrypts in transit). **Protocol openness** varies significantly: SMS uses standardized telecom protocols, WhatsApp builds on XMPP, while iMessage and WeChat use proprietary protocols. **Cross-platform compatibility** differs as SMS works on all phones, WhatsApp and WeChat are cross-platform for smartphones, but iMessage is restricted to Apple's ecosystem.
+Finally, SMS is carrier-dependent with per-message costs, while the others are data-dependent and typically free over WiFi/data plans.

 ## P3.
 Consider an HTTP client that wants to retrieve a Web document at a given URL.
 The IP address of the HTTP server is initially unknown.
 What transport and application-layer protocols besides HTTP are needed in this scenario?

-**Answer:** DNS (Domain Name System) for application layer, and TCP (Transmission Control Protocol) for transport layer.
+**Answer:**

+To retrieve a Web document when the IP address is initially unknown, the following protocols are needed:

+1. **DNS (Domain Name System)** - Application Layer
+     - To resolve the domain name in the URL to an IP address
+     - Uses UDP port 53 (typically)

+2. **UDP (User Datagram Protocol)** - Transport Layer
+     - Used by DNS for query/response messages

+3. **TCP (Transmission Control Protocol)** - Transport Layer
+     - HTTP uses TCP for reliable data transfer
+     - Establishes connection before HTTP communication

+4. **IP (Internet Protocol)** - Network Layer
+     - For routing packets between client and server
+     - Not explicitly mentioned as "besides HTTP" but necessary

+**Process Flow:**
+1. DNS query (using UDP) to resolve domain name → IP address
+2. TCP connection establishment (3-way handshake) to the server
+3. HTTP GET request sent over TCP connection
+4. HTTP response received over TCP connection

 **Explanation:**